eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 The goal of the EDDIE system is to create a domain-specific data space tailored to the energy sector.
 This approach includes domain-specific processes designed to handle energy data.
 While general-purpose data spaces are broad and flexible, they may not be directly applicable to the specific needs of the energy sector.
 For this reason, the EDDIE system creates a data space that is similar to what is defined by data space initiatives but is able to meet the specific requirements of the energy sector.

+### Relevance
+Data spaces are used for managing data according to [European Strategy for Data](https://digital-strategy.ec.europa.eu/en/policies/strategy-data).

 ## Data Models
 ### Common Information Model (CIM)